Living at home without care services

 - Contact the local authority for a needs assessment and to see what help it can offer.

-- Consider home adaptations that might help them live independently in their own home.
+- Consider home adaptations or assistive technology that might help them live independently in their own home.

 Living at home and receiving home care services

 If your loved one is already receiving home care services but needs additional support at home, you could speak to their current care provider to ask them to carry out a few extra tasks or adapt the way they do things.
 If bigger changes are needed, you might need to review or update their care plan or change their care provision altogether.

 - If care is council-funded, contact social services to request additional help.